Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 This helps with specific search queries by identifying those factors when someone searches for a particular location or, for instance, the start date and time of an event that your business is hosting.
 This is of particular use to places like concert venues and similar businesses

-This data can be indexed for reference or in some cases, it can be used to create a rich snippet such as what we described earlier.
+This data can be indexed for reference or in some cases, it can be used to create a rich snippet which creates Google rich results.
 In the case of an event venue, the snipped would show users upcoming events when they Google a relevant search.
 This organically improves click-through rates by making interested users want to click on your site to see more.

-One of the main places that structured data markups are used to gain a competitive edge is in eCommerce.
+One of the main places that structured data is used to gain a competitive edge is in eCommerce SEO.
 That’s because shoppers that have additional data before they click are more likely to follow through and shop.

-This is typically done as microdata and shows Google what a piece of content is about so that it can index the content better for search results.
+This is typically done as microdata and shows Google (and other search engines) what a piece of content is about so that it can index the content better for search results.
 It’s important to markup your body content though to allow it to be found by as many searchers as possible.
 This includes the titles, tags, and bulk content.

 Whereas keywords help with search relevance once a piece is identified, microdata helps categorize content so that it can be identified in the first place.
 You can even layer structured data markups so that your content can apply to multiple queries in the same space.